Center for Stabilization & Economic Reconstruction

 - the military.

-- To conduct programs in a neutral academic environment where a broad array of stability operations actors have the rare opportunity to listen to, debate, and learn from each other, in order to develop innovative and collaborative ways to realize their goals and missions.
+- To conduct programs in a neutral academic environment where a broad array of stability operations actors, to include the for-profit private sector, have the rare opportunity to listen to, inform, debate, and ultimately learn from each other.

 CSER White Paper